 R-22 is the cooling substance used in older air conditioning systems.
 This refrigerant used to be the standard.
 It effectively enabled HVAC systems to remove the indoor heat and pump it outdoors.
 Over time, because of its negative impact on the environment, it has become unfavorable.
 That, combined with government regulations, has left the HVAC industry scrambling to develop better units and products that are safer for the environment.
 That said, January 1, 2020 was the deadline for importing and making the controversial R-22 refrigerant in the United States.

 Does R22 Continue To Be Available In New Jersey?

 So, that leaves homeowners wondering whether these ridiculous recharging costs for their older central cooling units are better than an upgrade to a modern and more energy-efficient air conditioning unit.
 You can call Point Bay Fuel for a free assessment and cost analysis for your cooling system today!

-Essentially, all homeowners need to understand is that as of January 1, 2020, R-22 refrigerant is no longer as readily available as it was before.
+Essentially, all homeowners need to understand is that as of January 1, 2020, R-22 refrigerant was no longer as readily available as it was before.
 That means, should your air conditioning system require a recharge this summer, the only thing you’ll be able to do is to pay high R22 refrigerant prices or replace the HVAC system.

 Reasons Behind The Production Of R22: Environmental Damage